Allowed image types are jpeg,png,gif

 Behind the church of Orpierre starts the 'Botanical trail'.
 Next to a small stream the trail leads you through a wooded area and after you cross a small bridge, you come into the open and face the rock walls that surround the village.
 The name of the trail then changes into Quiquillon trail and it becomes less easy to walk.
 From a certain point you are only allowed further if you wear a climbing helmet.
 So I advise you to not go further.
 No problem, because it is not necesarry.
 From the end of the route on the map (see below) you have the view you need to see all the birds here.

 The trail starts at the cemetary.
 Look for Grey Wagtail along the stream at this point.
 They breed here.
 The botanical trail starts from this point.
 It's lush and green and especially in spring it's full of songbirds.
 Blackcap are everywhere.
 Further on the track you enter the open rocky area and have a great view on the village and the cliffs.
-You can see Crag Martin and Rock Pigeon nesting on the cliffs.
+You can see Crag Martin and Rock Dove nesting on the cliffs.
 If you arrive early you have a good chance of seeing Red-legged Partridge.
-Other birds you can see here are Rock Bunting, Black Redstart, Chaffinch, Short-toed Snake Eagle and Eurasian Kestrel.
+Other birds you can see here are Rock Bunting, Black Redstart, Common Chaffinch, Short-toed Snake Eagle and Eurasian Kestrel.

 Rare birds that sometimes can be seen here are Griffon Vulture, Egyptian Vulture, Golden Eagle and Common Rock Thrush.